 Dog dental care – what you need to know

 Something that is often overlooked by dog owners is their dog’s dental care.
 We take our dental health very seriously and, in turn, we should be doing the same for our pets.
-While it’s common for dogs to have pretty bad breath, you might not realise that dogs can suffer very serious dental problem too—it’s just that, more often than not, they won’t be showing you their pain.
+While it’s often assumed that it’s normal for dogs to have pretty bad breath, you might not realise that dogs can suffer from some very serious dental problems —it’s just that, more often than not, they won’t be showing you that they are in pain.

-Just over 85% of dogs over the age of 4 years will have some form of periodontal disease.
-Some of the most common problems you may find with a dog’s mouth include things such as broken or cracked teeth, gum disease, tooth ache and loose teeth.
-These problems are often hard to detect in dogs, yet they can cause serious illness and a great deal of pain.
-In many cases, a lot of these problems can be avoided— brushing teeth, buying chew toys and taking your pup for regular check-ups can make a big difference to their dental health.
+In actual fact, just over 85% of dogs over the age of 4 years develop some form of periodontal disease.
+The most common issues you may find with a dog’s mouth include things such as broken or cracked teeth, gum disease, tooth ache and loose teeth.
+These problems are often hard to detect in dogs, yet they can cause a great deal of pain and eventuate into serious illness.
+Yet, in many cases, such problems can be avoided with some basic, proactive doggie dental care — brushing teeth, providing suitable chew toys and taking your pup for regular check-ups and cleans can make a really big difference to its dental health.

 Periodontal disease or gum disease develops when particles of food and bacteria build up along the gum line.
 This build up forms plaque, the very same stuff that can gum disease in humans if we don’t take care of our teeth.
 When the saliva mixes with the plaque, it causes tartar—it’s the tartar that causes the real problems here, including bad breath and inflammation or infection.

 If the inflammation spreads beneath the gum, serious infection can occur, resulting in a great deal of pain and the possible loss of teeth.

 The chance of developing periodontal disease is far higher for older dogs or dogs that have a history of being sick.
 Small dogs that tend to have their teeth positioned in closer proximity are also more likely to develop the disease, while a weakened immune system can also play a role.